syncfusion-content/blazor-docs/blazor/chart/how-to/dynamic-points.md

 **Step 2**

-Fetch the X-axis and Y-axis data of the currently clicked location from the [ChartMouseClick](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_ChartMouseClick) event arguments, and then points are added to the data source using the `AddToDataSource` method as shown below.
+Fetch the X-axis and Y-axis data of the currently clicked location from the [ChartMouseClick](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_ChartMouseClick) event arguments, and then add points to the data source using the `AddToDataSource` method, as shown below.

 ```cshtml
 public void MouseClick(ChartMouseEventArgs args)